peterfox1/fsmp-print/fs-macro-panel/README.md

 ### FS Macro Panel

-* Filament used on the assembled models:
+Filament Guidelines
+* Silver
-  * Prusa Silver PLA (non-glitter)
+  * Prusa Silver PLA (used for assembled devices)
-  * Prusa Clear PLA
+* Transparent
+  * Reprapper Translucent PLA (used for assembled devices) (Discontinued! - alternatives will be tested & confirmed)

+Generally alternatives should be ok and only provide a slight colour mismatch - I will be confirming the altertives for the transparent filaments in the next week to ensure the lighting affect works correctly too.

 ---
 #### Body (x1)